adobe/swinch/README.md

 ```

 ### Configuration file
-In the swinch config file you will set up the spinnaker endpoint and authentication metod.
+In the swinch config file you will set up the spinnaker endpoint and authentication method.
-Run `swinch config` to get the full list of options and intructions.
+Run `swinch config` to get the full list of options and instructions.

 ```bash
 swinch config generate